Research support services

 The faculty’s research representative

-Per Lundberg, professor at the Department of Biology, is the faculty’s research representative until 31 May 2022.
+Per Lundberg, professor at the Department of Biology, is the faculty’s research representative.
 You can turn to Lundberg if you require support or have questions about research activities (for example, questions regarding publication, author responsibility or research collaborations).
 The research representatives have a three year term of office, report annually to the faculty management and are part of a faculty-wide network.

 Publish, manage and preserve your research